 11 of the Most Common Health Issues in Dachshunds

-Based on my research, these 11 health issues cause the most problems for the Dachshund breed:
+Based on my research and experience, these 11 health issues cause the most problems for the Dachshund breed:

 Back issues are the top health problem Dachshunds encounter; 25% will experience back issues in their lifetime.